MireauMiro/resume/README.md

 After any customizations make sure to check your font/background colors for acceptable levels of contrast.

+Using the "print" function of your browser should also produce a relatively solid PDF that can be used for job applications.

 Other than that you should be able to copy/paste in your own info!